JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/Domain Adaptive Transfer Attack (DATA)-based Segmentation Networks for Building Extraction from Aerial Images/index.md

 ---
-title: __'Domain Adaptive Transfer Attack (DATA)-based Segmentation Networks for Building Extraction from Aerial Images'__
+title: '__Domain Adaptive Transfer Attack (DATA)-based Segmentation Networks for Building Extraction from Aerial Images__'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here